Which glass vials should be used for transmittance color measurement? Follow

 FAQ: “There are 3 sizes of round glass vials offered by HunterLab – 20 ml, 40 ml and 60 ml.
 Which size should be used?”

 The 60 ml size works best for measuring the color of hot solutions, as the extra height allows easy grasping by a set of tongs and there is less heating on the polypropylene caps.
-The 60 ml vial will stick out of the transmission compartment above the door for exterior venting or external loading if required.
+The 60 ml vial will stick out of the transmittance compartment above the door for exterior venting or external loading if required.
 The door just has to be drawn closed as far as possible.
 There is no problem in performance if the door is partially open and the 60 ml cell sticks out through the top.

 Further information on measuring the color of hot liquids can be found at our Application Notes page under AN 1030 Hot Liquid Samples.